saychelsea11/Finance_And_Covid_Tracking_Dashboard/README.md

 **11/18/21**
 - **Added Streamlit functionality**: Created Python scripts to generate the dashboard using Streamlit.
 The dashboard can now be viewed on a browser as an App.
 The code is located in the *Dashboard_With_Streamlit_App* folder.
 The *requirements.txt* file is also included there.

+**12/21/21**
+- **Updated code for parsing vaccination data**: Modified text indicators for vaccination statistics as they had changed on the source website.